Takeaways for Cutoff Strawberry Plantings

 DISEASE CONTROL

-• Refer to NCSU Strawberry Portal, in additional resources below
+- Refer to NC State Strawberry Portal, in additional resources below

 ADDITIONAL RESOURCES

-Colby Griffin (N.C.
-Cooperative Extension, Nash County), Dr. Mark Hoffmann (NCSU), Bill Cline (NCSU), Debbie Roos (N.C.
+Authored by: Colby Griffin (N.C.
+Cooperative Extension, Nash County), Dr. Mark Hoffmann (NC State), Bill Cline (NC State), Debbie Roos (N.C.
 Cooperative Extension, Chatham County), Information also compiled from grower conversations.